senorGPT/CTF_crackmes.one/NemesisX - GuessPassword/NemesisX - GuessPassword - Solution.md

 ### 7.1 Speeding Up

 I pause the brute force script at *600,000* checks since I realize I am not utilizing my *GPU*.
 I search around a bit and find an application called [hashcat](https://hashcat.net/hashcat/) which should utilize my *GPU* to brute force the hash.
-I install it after installing it's requirements; *AMD Adrenalin Drivers* for my *GPU* - which are already installed - and *AMD HID SDK*.
+I install it after installing it's requirements; *AMD Adrenalin Drivers* for my *GPU* - which are already installed - and *AMD HIP SDK*.

 I create a new file named `hash.txt` in the root directory of my `hashcat` installation and put the found hash inside - `$2b$12$pBRbErJA/R.oPinWBAx4buejz59JCDiARNr07zSRrK/1F8jHpMzSm`.
 I also copy my wordlist - `rockyou.txt` - into this directory as well.